Life skills: Core skills

 UNICEF listed similar skills and related categories in its 2012 report.

-Life skills curricular designed for K-12 often emphasize communications and practical skills needed for successful independent living as well as for developmental-disabilities/special-education students with an Individualized Education Program (IEP).
+Life skills curricula designed for K-12 often emphasize communications and practical skills needed for successful independent living as well as for developmental-disabilities/special-education students with an Individualized Education Program (IEP).

 There are various courses being run based on WHO's list supported by UNFPA.
 In Madhya Pradesh, India, the programme is being run with Government to teach these through Government Schools.

 Skills for work and life

 Skills for work and life, known as technical and vocational education and training (TVET) is comprising education, training and skills development relating to a wide range of occupational fields, production, services and livelihoods.
 TVET, as part of lifelong learning, can take place at secondary, post-secondary and tertiary levels, and includes work-based learning and continuing training and professional development which may lead to qualifications.
 TVET also includes a wide range of skills development opportunities attuned to national and local contexts.
 Learning to learn and the development of literacy and numeracy skills, transversal skills and citizenship skills are integral components of TVET.